helm/charts/stable/prometheus-adapter/README.md

             resource: node
           namespace:
             resource: namespace
-          pod_name:
+          pod:
             resource: pod
-      containerLabel: container_name
+      containerLabel: container
     window: 3m
 ```

-**NOTE:** setting a value for `resource:` will also deploy the `v1beta1.metrics.k8s.io` `APIService`, providing the same functionality as the [metrics-server](https://github.com/helm/charts/tree/master/stable/metrics-server), and as such it is not possible to deploy both in the same cluster.
+**NOTE:** Setting a value for `rules.resource` will also deploy the resource metrics API service, providing the same functionality as [metrics-server](https://github.com/helm/charts/tree/master/stable/metrics-server).
+As such it is not possible to deploy them both in the same cluster.

 ## Uninstalling the Chart